“Be curious, always! For knowledge will not acquire you; you must acquire it.”

 The original street bollards were adapted from the French cannons captured at the Battle of Trafalgar in 1805.
 They were placed on street corners to stop the iron wagon wheels of carts mounting the kerbs and doing damage.
 They proved so popular that they adorned many of the London streets and, once the real cannons were all used up, copies were made and are still to be seen on the streets of London today.
 They continue to be made today in the same familiar shape, although today’s replacements are now of the plastic variety.
 The one pictured above, however, is an original French cannon which stands on the Southbank near to Shakespeare’s Globe.

-North Kensington can boast the only remaining 19th century tile kiln in London.
+North Kensington can boast the only remaining 19th-century tile kiln in London.
 Originally known as the Piggeries and Potteries where high-quality clay was dug from about 1818, and then fired in this very kiln that still stands in Walmer Road.
 Once known as Cut-throat Lane, Pottery Lane nowadays has properties selling from anything upwards of £500,000.
-When Samuel Lake, whose rough trade of scavenging and chimney-sweeping compelled him in the early years of the nineteenth century to remove himself from premises in Tottenham Court Road, and set up a business in a more solitary spot here at Nottingdale, where gravel and sand were discovered under the grass, and soon his brick works was making bricks for the wealthy owners of houses being built in North Kensington.
+When Samuel Lake, whose rough trade of scavenging and chimney-sweeping compelled him in the early years of the nineteenth century to remove himself from premises in Tottenham Court Road, and set up a business in a more solitary spot here at Nottingdale, where gravel and sand were discovered under the grass, and soon his brickworks was making bricks for the wealthy owners of houses being built in North Kensington.
 The pig-keepers of Tyburnia, present-day Marble Arch and Bayswater Road, soon made use of this district.
-Meanwhile, some sixteen acres of adjoining land to the west were being dug for brick earth by Stephen Bird, one of the principal brick makers in London, who was also a builder active in Kensington.
-With the arrival of the potters several of the principal ingredients were soon put together.
-Many of the workforce employed were Irish labourers who could also turn their hands to bricklaying and building work, and so from this little acorn North Kensington grew.
+Meanwhile, some sixteen acres of adjoining land to the west were being dug for the brick earth by Stephen Bird, one of the principal brick makers in London, who was also a builder active in Kensington.
+With the arrival of the potters, several of the principal ingredients were soon put together.
+Many of the workforce employed were Irish labourers who could also turn their hands to bricklaying and building work, and so from this little acorn, North Kensington grew.